heyMP/phys010/space-speed-and-momentum.md

 [ciscode|rev=1|tool=elmsmedia|item=2064|entity_type=node|render=display_mode|display_mode=image]

-Which is a parabola in this instance.
 Note that the shape of the graph has nothing to do with what the actual motion looked like.
 The motion was on a line, the graph is in 2 dimensions.
 The graph is a **representation** of the motion.